Everything you need to know...

 Module Aim:

 Building on your previous study, this module further develops your writing and broadcasting skills.
-You’ll gain experience in realistic newsroom settings and through preparing and broadcasting TV, radio, and online content.
-You’ll also increase your confidence by responding and adapting to developing news stories, collaborating on the module to generate content for multi-platform broadcast that demonstrates professional and industry standards.
+You’ll gain experience in realistic newsroom settings and through preparing and broadcasting TV, radio, and online content, for sport news.
+You’ll also increase your confidence by responding and adapting to developing news stories, collaborating with peers on the module to generate content for multi-platform broadcast that demonstrates professional and industry standards.

 Indicative Content: